Truth in advertising doesn’t hold true for political ads.

 Question: Holy shit, so I can lie in my ads but will it do any good?

 Answer: Dishonest political spots work all the time.
 TV viewers just think that all ads are the same and if you put it on TV, someone is checking to make sure it is true.

-For most of us, we all think that if an ad appears on TV that there must be some truth to it and doesn’t this so-called truth in advertising lull us into a false sense of security?
-If so, the question then arises if I have to twist and distort someone’s record to win or blatantly lie to get votes and win, how will I be able to look at myself in the mirror when it’s over?
+So, the question then arises if I have to twist and distort someone’s record to win or blatantly lie to get votes and win, how will I be able to look at myself in the mirror when it’s over?